Danie10/gadgeteerza-homeassistant/README.md

 * Automation to adjust battery minimum SoC based on next day's weather forecast
 * Get Ambient weather card to show rain in mm instead of inches
 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
 * Integration with Texecom burglar alarm system if possible
+* Fix Our Groceries lists not displaying

 ## Credits
 Some resources I learnt a lot from include: